 On April 7, 1931, the first Gladewater oil well blew in.
 It was located one mile outside town in the Sabine River bottom.
 Oil production led to a population increase during the 1930s from about 500 persons to around 8,000.
 In 1940, after the oil boom, Gladewater had a population of 4,454.
 Civic improvements in the 1940s included an extensive paving project and a commercial airfield.
 Between 1940 and 1960 the population grew to 5,742.
 Lake Gladewater, constructed in 1954, provides recreation for city residents.In 1874 Gladewater was incorporated with a mayor-alderman government.
 The incorporation lapsed, and a new charter was not obtained until 1931, when an influx of population necessitated organized city government.
 In 1955 Gladewater adopted a council-mayor form of government.
 The population grew slowly during the nineteenth century; the town had only 163 people in 1880 and 259 in 1900.
 In the area around Gladewater lumbering was a major activity, although farming was also important; cotton was the major crop.
 In 1908 the town had ten stores, one bank, two blacksmith shops, two hotels, a gin, a sawmill, and a planing mill.
 It continued to grow slowly until 1931.

-During the 1970s Gladewater moved from an oil-oriented to a more diversified economy, primarily because of depletion of oil resources in the area.
+During the 1970’s Gladewater moved from an oil-oriented to a more diversified economy, primarily because of depletion of oil resources in the area.
 The movement of salt water into the western edge of the large East Texas oilfield affected Gladewater first.
 By 1980 the town had a total of 6,548 residents, 4,311 in Gregg County and 2,237 in Upshur County.
-The economy in the 1980s depended on the oil industry and related activities and on the manufacture of such products as furniture, clothing, paper products, and boats.
-The lumber industry is also important, as is agriculture.
-In 1990 the community was known for its numerous antique stores.
-The population was 6,027.
-Important annual festivals include the East Texas Gusher Days in April, the Roundup Rodeo in June and the Arts and Crafts Festival in September.
+The economy in the 1980’s was dependent on the oil industry, related activities and on the manufacture of such products as furniture, clothing, paper products, and boats with the lumber industry and agriculture also being important.
+In 1990 the community became more widely known for its numerous downtown antique stores.
+Annual festivals include the East Texas Gusher Days in April, the Roundup Rodeo in June and the Arts and Crafts Festival in September.